 The Physical Therapist Assistant Program curriculum has been arranged to reflect the progression in course content from basic to more complex information.
-The general education coursework provides important baseline information needed to incorporate into the technical PTA courses.
+General education coursework provides important baseline information needed to incorporate into the technical PTA courses.
 As you progress in the program, you will need to incorporate concepts and information from multiple courses and resources in order to create solutions to various patient situations or problems.
 This requires individualized problem solving and critical thinking skills.
 You cannot just memorize the material and be successful.
 You must learn to integrate and apply the information in order to provide safe quality interventions to patients.

-This handbook is designed to serve you throughout the program.
-The information contained in the handbook will help you understand the policies and procedures in place to help you navigate through the program.
+This handbook will help you understand the policies and procedures in place to help you navigate through the program.
 It is your responsibility to become knowledgeable of the contents contained in this handbook.
 You will be required to sign and return a statement (Handbook Acknowledgement) verifying that you understand the contents and agree to abide by the guidelines set forth within.
 This will be kept on file for your duration in the program.
-The handbook does not replace Board Policy, the College Catalog, the Student Handbook, or any other official college policy and procedure.
+The handbook does not replace Board Policy, the College Catalog, College Student Handbook, or any other official college policies and procedures.
 It is considered an explanatory supplemental, to the rules set forth by the College.